Holograms

 How holograms work

-Laser light is much purer than the ordinary light in a torch beam.
+Laser light is much purer than the ordinary light in a flashlight (torch) beam.

-In a torch beam, all the light waves are random and jumbled up.
+In a flashlight beam, all the light waves are random and jumbled up.

-Light in a torch beam runs along any old how, like schoolchildren racing
+Light in a flashlight beam runs along any old how, like schoolchildren racing

 down a corridor when the bell goes for home time.